Are Figures or Drawings Required for a Provisional Patent?

 For example, provisional software patents can include figures such as computing systems and flow charts to help further explain the invention.

-Furthermore, if you determine that drawings are necessary for one of ordinary skill in the field of your invention to practice your invention, the drawings you submit must be detailed enough to do so.
+If you determine drawings are necessary for one of ordinary skill in the field of your invention to practice the invention, the drawings you submit should be detailed enough to do so.
 If the drawings filed with your Provisional Application fail to meet this requirement, any corresponding Non-Provisional Application may not receive the Provisional Application’s priority filing date.
 Your Patent Attorney can help you obtain formalized drawings upon request.